PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: MODELING

 A PClean program's class declarations specify a probabilistic relational model that can be used to generate the attributes of objects in the latent database, but does not encode a prior over how many objects exist in each class or over their relationships.
 (The one exception is $C_{obs}$, the designated observation class, whose objects are assumed to be in one-to-one correspondence with the rows of the observed dataset $\mathbf{D}$.)
-In this section, we introduce a domain-general structure prior $p(\mathbf{S}; |\mathbf{D}|)$ that encodes a non-parametric generative process over the \textit{object sets} $\mathbf{S}_C$ associated with each class $C$, and over the values of each object's reference slots.
-The parameter $|\mathbf{D}|$ is the number of observed data records; $p(\mathbf{S}; |\mathbf{D}|)$ places mass only on relational skeletons in which there are exactly $|\mathbf{D}|$ objects in $C_{obs}$ and every object in another class is connected via some chain of reference slots to one of them.
+In this section, we introduce a domain-general structure prior $p(\mathbf{S}; |\mathbf{D}|, \mathcal{C})$ that encodes a non-parametric generative process over the \textit{object sets} $\mathbf{S}_C$ associated with each class $C$, and over the values of each object's reference slots.
+The parameter $|\mathbf{D}|$ is the number of observed data records; $p(\mathbf{S}; |\mathbf{D}|, \mathcal{C})$ places mass only on relational skeletons in which there are exactly $|\mathbf{D}|$ objects in $C_{obs}$ and every other object is connected via some chain of reference slots to one of them.

 PClean's generative process for relational skeletons is shown in Figure~\ref{fig:skeleton-generator}.
-First, with probability 1, we set $\mathbf{S}_{C_{obs}} = \{1, \dots, |\mathbf{D}|\}$.
-(The objects here are natural numbers, but any choice will do; all that matters is the cardinality of the set $\mathbf{S}_{C_{obs}}$.)
-PClean requires that the directed graph with an edge $(C, T(C.Y))$ for each reference slot $C.Y$ is acyclic, which allows us to generate the remaining object sets class-by-class, processing a class only after processing any classes with reference slots targeting it.
-In order to generate an object set for class $C$, we first consider the reference set $\mathbf{Ref}_\mathbf{S}(C)$ of all objects with reference slots that point to it:
+First, with probability 1, we set $\mathbf{S}_{C_{obs}} = \{1, \dots, |\mathbf{D}|\}$ (a set of $|\mathbf{D}|$ distinct object IDs).
+PClean requires that the directed graph with edges $(C, T(C.Y))$ for each reference slot $C.Y$ be acyclic, which allows us to generate the remaining object sets class-by-class, processing a class only {\it after} any classes with reference slots targeting it.
+To generate an object set for class $C$, we first consider the reference set $\mathbf{Ref}_\mathbf{S}^C$ of all objects with reference slots targeting $C$:

-The elements of $\mathbf{Ref}_\mathbf{S}(C)$ are pairs $(r, Y)$ of an object and a reference slot; if a single object has two reference slots targeting class $C$, then the object will appear twice in the reference set.
+The elements of $\mathbf{Ref}_\mathbf{S}^C$ are pairs $(r, Y)$ of an object and a reference slot; if a single object has two reference slots targeting class $C$, then the object will appear twice in the reference set.
 The point is to capture all of the places in $\mathbf{S}$ that will refer to objects of class $C$.